JeremyFongSP/carla-rl/README.md

 # Improving Carla-RL Training with Curriculum Learning
 Forked from [carla-rl-gym/carla-rl](https://github.com/carla-rl-gym/carla-rl).
-This project was done at Insight Data Science in January 2020 (20A.AI.SV).
+This project was done at Insight Data Science in January 2020 (20A.AI.SV, see [slide deck](bit.ly/curriculum-carla).
 The goal is to reproduce results obtained by [seansegal](https://github.com/seansegal), analyze differences between algorithms and implement curriculum learning (CL).

 __Additions to the original repo__
 * Vanilla Policy Gradient algorithm (VPG) added for benchmarking